viniciusvasti/my-personal-website/posts/kafka-consumer-configs.md

 ---

 Hi, everyone!
-In this post I'm going to discuss main configurations for a Kafka Consumer
+In this post, I'm going to discuss the main configurations for a Kafka Consumer

 ---

 ## About the tech stack
-- [Apache Kafka](https://kafka.apache.org/): a reliable, scalable and highly available event streaming tool.
+- [Apache Kafka](https://kafka.apache.org/): a reliable, scalable, and highly available event streaming tool.

 ---